MassimilianoIaschi/massimilianoiaschi.github.io/_projects/peristalsis_project.md

 <br>

-Such observations, as well as the common knowledge that other great obstacle-climbers, legged elongate animals such as caterpillars use such motion too, convinced us of the importance of peristalsis in multilegged robotics.
+Such observations, as well as the common knowledge that other great obstacle-climbers, legged elongate animals such as caterpillars use this mode of locomotion too, convinced us of the importance of peristalsis in multilegged robotics.
 Therefore we decided to **design a multilegged robot capable of** not only using **a vertical body wave** to propel forward, but also **a peristaltic wave**.

 <br>